cs3216/cs3216.github.io/coursework/facebook/index.md

 and lose the trust of your customers, harming the reputation of your product and company.

-No application is truly safe from the terrors of hackers, as new security vulnerabilities even in popular and widely-used softwares are discovered every now and then.
+No application is truly safe from the terrors of hackers, as new security vulnerabilities even in popular and widely-used software are discovered every now and then.
 However, you can reduce the likelihood of compromising your application's security by spending a conscious effort on keeping up with the common and basic practices of web security.
 A good place to start would be the [security guide for developers](https://github.com/FallibleInc/security-guide-for-developers).